statox/particles-life/src/lib/ReactionDiffusion/v8/components/about.md

 ## History of the project

+The code of all the versions described here is available [on this project's repo on Github](https://github.com/statox/particles-life/tree/main/src/lib/ReactionDiffusion).

 ### Prototyping with P5.js (v1, v2, v3)

-In versions v1, v2 and v3 were mostly prototyping to validate that I was understanding the math behind the model and the general idea of the simulation.
+In versions v1, v2 and v3 were prototyping to validate my understanding of the math behind the model and of the general idea of the simulation.

 These versions use the [p5.js](https://p5js.org/) framework to render and update the simulation.
 The world is represented by a 2D array in typescript and the update is a simple nested for loop iterating on each item of the grid and applying the formula.

 The main difference between these 3 versions is the way I was updating the grid.
 In v1 I started with a very naive approach where I recreated the grid on each iteration.
-In v3 the algorithm is smarter, I create two grids when I built the world and then each update reads from one of the grids and writes to the other one which is then used by p5 to draw the canvas.
+In v3 the algorithm is smarter, I create two grids when I build the world and then each update reads from one of the grids and writes to the other one which is then used by p5 to draw the canvas.
+This is a classical but inefficient approach to this kind problem.

+With a grid of 500x500 pixels the frame rate is around 1 fps with 1 iteration by frame which isn't great.
+In comparison on the same machine my final version runs grids of 512x512 pixels rendered on a full screen at ~55fps with 50 iterations by frame, which is much better!

 ### Dabbling with WebGL (v4)

 With the 3 previous versions I validated I understood the model and in v4 I started to make the simulation larger by using the GPU to update the world instead of doing that on the CPU in typescript.
 This was my first experience with [regl](https://github.com/regl-project/regl) which is an incredibly cool framework to make working with WebGL much easier.
 This version was laying the fundations for my WebGL simulation: First, in typescript we generate a grid representing the world and we generate two WebGL texture where each pixel is an item of the generated grid.

 For each pixel we only generate a value on the red and green channels.
-Each value is comprised between `0.0` and `1.0` and corresponds to the concentration of each solution in each discrete position of the world.
+Each value is comprised between `0.0` and `1.0` and corresponds to the concentration of the two chemicals U and V in each discrete position of the world.

 Once this is done we create two regl commands: